Examples

 We use the workfile “Demo.WF1” (which may be found in the example files subdirectory of your EViews installation directory) and assume that you have already installed the ResStore object class.

 Notice that while the built-in EViews objects are listed alphabetically, the two user objects (ResStore and Roll) are simply placed at the bottom of the listbox.
-Select resstore and specify the name STOREDOBJECT for our new object.
-Click on OK to create the object.
+Select and specify the name STOREDOBJECT for our new object.
+Click on to create the object.
 Alternately, enter the command

 resstore storedobject